The Problem with Our Presidential Elections: Our Votes Are Not Equal

 The claim we will make throughout this legal case is that by allocating their Electoral College votes according to winner-take-all, these states effectively discard the votes of United States citizens in the only meaningful count for electing the president—in the Electoral College.
 We will ask those courts to apply the principle of “one person, one vote” to the winner-take-all system.
 Our goal is to have our case heard in time for the 2020 election.

-To get this campaign off the ground, we need your support.
+To get this campaign going, we need your support.
 We have secured an initial commitment of pro bono legal work to enable us to launch this litigation project.
 But we will need to raise much more over the life of the litigation in order to win this case.
 Join us in this fight by contributing whatever you can, and by volunteering to help in whatever way you believe is best.

 The most important part of this fight will come from the many people we hope to rally to equality: “one person, one vote.”
 It’s not just a principle of a fair democracy—it must also be the law.